davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 ## Dinit as init: using Dinit as your Linux system's init

-Modern linux is a relatively complex system, these days.
 You can use Dinit, in conjunction with other software, to boot your system and replace your current init system (which on most main distributions is now Systemd, Sys V init, or OpenRC).

-To have Dinit as your system init, replace your system's `/sbin/init` with a link to the `dinit` executable.

-*Note*: if your system boots via an "initrd" (initial ramdisk image), you might need to either adjust the ramdisk image to include `dinit` or switch to mounting the root filesystem directly; consult kernel, bootloader and distribution documentation for details.
+Be warned that a modern Linux system is complex and changing your init system will require some effort and preparation.

 Be warned that it is not a trivial task to take a system based on a typical Linux distribution and make it instead boot with Dinit.
 You need to set up suitable service description files for your system; at present there are no automated conversion tools for converting service descriptions or startup scripts from other systems.
+For example service files, please check the `services` subdirectory.

+Once you have service descriptions ready, to have Dinit run as your system init, replace your system's `/sbin/init` with a link to the `dinit` executable.
+For testing, it's a good idea to leave your existing init in place, and use Dinit by adding "init=/sbin/dinit" (for example) to the kernel command line when booting.

+*Note*: if your system boots via an "initrd" (initial ramdisk image), you might need to either adjust the ramdisk image to include `dinit` or switch to mounting the root filesystem directly; consult kernel, bootloader and distribution documentation for details.

 The additional software required can be broken into _essential_ and _optional_ packages, which are detailed in following sections.
-For example service files, please check the `services` subdirectory.

 # General notes